BAEK26/baek26.github.io/index.md

     I received my B.S. in Computer Science and Engineering from POSTECH and studied abroad at RWTH Aachen University as an exchange student.
   </p>
   <p>
     My research interests lie in Natural Language Processing (NLP) and Explainable AI (XAI), with a particular focus on uncovering the causes of hallucination in large language models and investigating how knowledge is represented and stored within them.
-My ultimate goal is to make language models reliable—systems that provide knowledge in a way that is both faithful and interpretable.
+My ultimate goal is to make language models reliable—systems that explain knowledge in a user-adapted way and provide faithful, explainable outputs.
   </p>
 </section>